- Headline Inflation (Year-on-Year) – National level

 1.2 Non-food Inflation

-The Non-food inflation increased to 1.42 percent in May 2025.
-Under non-food, the Clothing & footwear index saw an increase of 7.64 percent, Communication index saw an increase of 7.77 percent, and Miscellaneous goods & services increased to 5.22 percent.
-The Transport index, however, saw a drop of -4.50 percent.
+The Non-food inflation increased to 2.20 percent in June 2025.
+Under non-food, the Housing & utilities index increased to 2.78 percent, whereas the Transport index saw a drop of -2.79 percent.

 Headline Inflation (Month-on-Month) – National Level

-In May 2025, the month-on-month inflation for the Central region decreased to -1.08 percent compared to the previous month.
+In June 2025, the year-on-year inflation for the Central region increased to 4.74 percent.

-In May 2025, the month-on-month headline inflation of the Western region decreased to -1.55 percent.
-This was mainly driven by a -3.09 percent decrease in the index of Food.
+In June 2025, the year-on-year headline inflation of the Western region increased to 5.37 percent.

-In May 2025, the month-on-month headline inflation rate for the Eastern region decreased to-2.23 percent, mainly driven by decrease in the Food index.
+In June 2025, the month-on-month headline inflation rate for the Eastern region decreased to -0.46 percent, mainly driven by decrease in the Food index

 The annual average national headline inflation from January 2024 to December 2024 eased to 2.82 percent in 2024, down by 1.41 percentage points from 4.23 percent in 2023.
 The downward trend in inflation were primarily driven by a slower annual increment in food and non-food index.